EnterpriseDT/DatabaseFileSystem1/README.md

 This is a file-system adapter extension that implements a file-system whose structure is stored in a database, but whose files are stored in the regular file-system.
 It's written in JSS (Javascript Server-Side).
+This implementation uses SQL Server Compact because it requires no independent management (the database is created automatically upon first access).
-This implementation uses SQL Server Compact, but it's relatively easy to convert to another database.
-E-mail support@enterprisedt.com if in doubt.
+It should be relatively easy to convert to another SQL database.
+E-mail questions to support@enterprisedt.com.

 ## Limitations